atomicdata-dev/atomic-data-docs/src/atomic-server.md

 A Class represents an abstract concept, such as a `BlogPost` (which we'll do here).
 We can do this in a couple of ways:

-- Press the `new resource` button on the left menu, and selecting Class
+- Press the `+ icon` button on the left menu (only visible when logged in), and selecting Class
 - Opening [Class](https://atomicdata.dev/classes/Class) and pressing `new class`
 - Going to the [Classes Collection](https://atomicdata.dev/classes/) and pressing the plus icon

 The result is the same: we end up with a form in which we can fill in some details.

-Let's add a shortname, and then a description.
+Let's add a shortname (singular), and then a description.

 After that, we'll add the `required` properties.
 This form you're looking at is constructed by using the `required` and `recommended` Properties defined in `Class`.